-My research interests span many facets of ecology and evolution but center around the idea that broad-scale patterns in the structure, function, and diversity of communities and ecosystems ultimately emerge from the performance of individual organisms interacting with the environment through functional traits.
+My research spans many facets of ecology and evolution but centers on the idea that broad-scale patterns in the structure, function, and diversity of communities and ecosystems ultimately emerge from the performance of individual organisms interacting with their environment through traits.
 I'm specifically interested in understanding how biological systems are reorganized when environmental conditions change.
-I combine ecological and evolutionary theory with microbial experiments and analysis of large datasets and my study systems include a variety of organisms ranging from viruses in the laboratory to forest communities throughout the world.
+I combine ecological and evolutionary theory with microbial experiments and analysis of large datasets and my study systems include a variety of organisms ranging from viruses and microbial communities in the laboratory to forest communities and food webs throughout the world.

 Trait-based ecology directly links the traits expressed by individuals (phenotype) with environmental context to better explain broad patterns in ecological systems.
 We've been using a theoretical framework called Trait Driver Theory to investigate how the functional composition of whole forests varies along climatic gradients and how these functional changes translate into shifts in primary productivity.
 By compiling trait and environmental data for tree communities throughout the world, we are able to identify the primary climatic drivers of functional diversity in forests to better understand how functional composition changes across space and over time, specifically in response to climate change.
 Recently, we have been using this framework to analyze remote sensing hyperspectral trait data taken from the air (left) to evaluate shifts in community structure and productivity along an elevational gradient in Peru.